Exploit the power of the Behavioral Benchmark’s User Group

 Weighed and measured

-At the time of publication, the User Group is directing one version of the benchmark for the global institutional market while also putting the finishing touches on an intermediary version that we will test in the US advisory market before also taking it global.
+At the time of publication, the User Group is directing the benchmark in the global institutional market while exploring the possibility of an intermediary version too.

 At the same time, another group of firms from the broader Asset Management CX Forum is defining the moments that matter and target client behaviors across the insurance client journey so we can ensure the benchmark caters for the needs of these clients too.